wenyu1009/PGANet/README.md

             ......
 ```
 ### 2.3 Prepare pretrained model
-Download the corresponding model parameters from the series website, save them in the desired location, and change the location of the pre-trained model '_C.MODEL.PRETRAIN_PATH' in '/config/defaults.py'
+Download the corresponding model parameters from the series website, save them in the desired location, and change the location of the pre-trained model '_C.MODEL.PRETRAIN_PATH' in '/config/defaults.py' and 'configs/*.yml'.

 ```
 model_urls = {